floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 ## Shader Authoring Changes

-> TL;DR: When recompiling existing shaders you might get errors about bindslot collisions which need to be resolved by changing the `layout(binding=N)` decorations.
+> TL;DR: When recompiling existing shaders you might get new errors about bindslot collisions which need to be resolved by changing the `layout(binding=N)` decorations.